ubsicap/usx/docs/attributes.rst

 User Defined Attributes
 -----------------------

-Attributes may be added to <char> elements within a text beyond the defined set for the latest USX version (3.0 or later).
+User defined attributes may be added to any USX :ref:`<char> <usx-element_char>` element, even if it is not within the list of <char> @style type elements officially providing additional descriptive attributes.
 These will not be considered strictly USX compliant, and there is no assurance that they will be supported by compliant software tools or processes.
 Future versions of USX may formally define additional attributes.

 Any user defined attributes must begin with the prefix ``x-``.